-This committee held four meetings during 2017.
-David S. Lundeen, Ralph C. Derrickson, and James R. Kackley serve on the Audit Committee.
+This committee held four meetings during 2020.
+David S. Lundeen, Ralph C. Derrickson, and James R. Kackley currently serve on the Audit Committee.
+Effective at the Meeting, Ms. Pechloff will replace Mr. Kackley on the Audit Committee.
 Mr. Lundeen serves as Chairman of the Audit Committee.
 The Board has determined that each of Messrs.
-Lundeen, Derrickson, and Kackley qualifies as an independent director as defined by Nasdaq listing standards and Rule 10A-3 of the Exchange Act, and further determined that each member has sufficient knowledge and experience in financial matters to perform his duties on the committee.
-For 2017, the Board affirmatively determined that each of Messrs.
+Lundeen, Derrickson, and Kackley, and Ms. Pechloff qualifies as an independent director as defined by Nasdaq listing standards and Rule 10A-3 of the Exchange Act, and further determined that each member has sufficient knowledge and experience in financial matters to perform his duties on the committee.
+For 2020 and 2021, the Board affirmatively determined that each of Messrs.
 Kackley and Lundeen qualified as an "audit committee financial expert" within the meaning of SEC regulations and that each has accounting and related financial management expertise within the meaning of Nasdaq listing standards.
+The Board affirmatively determined that, following the Meeting, Ms. Pechloff will also qualify as an "audit committee financial expert" within the meaning of SEC regulations and that she has accounting and related financial management expertise within the meaning of Nasdaq listing standards.